 In a nutshell, Royalty-Free music refers to a type of music license that allows the buyer to pay the music license ONLY ONCE and use the music for as long as he wants.

 For example, imagine that you buy a royalty-free music license for a video that you are going to upload to your Youtube channel.
 You would pay a unique price whether the video has 100 visits or 10,000 visits, and it doesn’t matter if you use the music for 1 month or for 2 years.
-Or if for example you buy a license of a song to use it in a TV commercial for your new ice cream shop.
+Or if for example, you buy a license for a song to use it in a TV commercial for your new ice cream shop.
 You pay once and the advertisement can appear once a week or 50 times a week, for 3 months or for 4 years.

 You pay once and you use it anytime you want.